-In terms of lower-tier golf mats, the Aoneky Golf Hitting Mat is the standout I could find on Amazon.
+In terms of lower-tier golf mats, the Champkey Pro Golf Hitting Mat is the standout I could find on Amazon.

-It is slightly smaller in size – the dimensions are 0.9m x 1.2m – but should still be big enough to allow you to stand on it while swinging.
+The mat comes in two different sizes – 0.9m x 1.5m and 0.9m x 1.2m – meaning it’s plenty big enough to allow you to stand on it while swinging.

-The base is made of 10mm-thick foam not rubber, which does make me question its durability somewhat.
+The base is made of 8mm-thick rubber foam, which does make me question its durability somewhat.